jeremyreeder/gridscout/docs/_posts/2021-04-13-rc1-a-lightweight-tactical-carbine.md

 The RC1 design is based somewhat on the Alexander™ 6.5 Grendel Incursion, which is relatively light and fires one of the most effective general-purpose cartridges for modern carbines.
 The Incursion, however, isn't everything that I want it to be.
 It's slightly longer than I prefer in close quarters, and it still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
-{:.tangent}

 But thanks to the versatility and popularity of Eugene Stoner's modular AR-15 design —upon which the M16 and the Incursion are based—, we now have a